Rin Keys: 2025

 In 2025, Keys competed at the Sofia World Cup in April and finished in 6th place in the all-around.
 In the ribbon final, she won the bronze medal behind Taisiia Onofriichuk and Liliana Lewinska, and she also took 6th place in the clubs and ball finals.
 Later in April, she competed at the Baku World Cup and took 9th place in the all-around.
 In the apparatus finals, she was 4th with hoop and 7th with clubs.
 On 9-11 May, she competed at the World Challenge Cup Portimão and won the silver medal in the all-around behind Alina Harnasko.
 She also won two additional silver medals in the clubs and ball finals.

 At the 2025 Pan American Championships in June, she won gold in the all-around.
 She also won the gold medal in the team competition together with Megan Chu and three more individual medals in the apparatus finals: gold with ball and clubs and silver with ribbon.
 On June 20-22, Keys competed at the USA National Championships and won gold in the all-around.
 In July, she competed at the Milan World Cup, where she took 12th place in the all-around and advanced to the ribbon final, finishing 8th.
 On July 25-27, she competed at the Cluj-Napoca World Challenge Cup and finished 8th in the all-around.
 She won the silver medal in ribbon and took 7th place in the ball final.

 In August, she made her World Championships debut in Rio de Janeiro, Brazil, where she took 6th place in all-around qualifications and qualified to three apparatus finals.
 She ended in 7th place in the all-around final, the best all-around Worlds finish for a U.S. athlete since Laura Zeng at the 2017 World Championships (6th).
 Together with Megan Chu and senior group, she finished in 12th place in the team competition.
-In the event finals, she won an historic silver medal in the ball final, the first-ever world medal won by gymnast from the Americas.
+In the event finals, she won an historic silver medal in the ball final, the first-ever World medal won by gymnast from the Americas.
 She also finished 4th in the hoop final and 5th in the ribbon final.

-In August she competed at the Aeon Cup in Tokyo, with her teammates Megan Chu and Anna Filipp, where the Burlo/Pacific club won the bronze medal, behind the Deriugina School and AIN2.
+Later in the year, she competed at the Aeon Cup in Tokyo, with her teammates Megan Chu and Anna Filipp.
+They represented the Burlo/Pacific club, which won the bronze medal behind the Deriugina School and AIN2.
 In the senior all-around, Keys won a silver medal behind Taisiia Onofriichuk and ahead of Amalia Lică.